bakgaard/Stories/Tales of Plaisir/The White and the Gray.md

 A growl from the dragonborn cut the elf off: “You hurt the people of Chambéry!”
 He took a step forward, and stepped on the elf’s broken leg with most of his weight.
 The elf wailed as the bone started to slowly crack.

 The wizard bent down next to elf.
 “Protected by who?
 Who do you work for?”

 The paladin apparently didn’t care.
 “Why does that matter?
 This bastard is who the contract said we had to get rid of!”

 “We need him to tell us, Calu’.
 Another might take his place!”

 The elf was fading, it seemed - heavily heaving for air.

-“ANSWER HIM” Calu’ shouted at the drug dealer, as he hammered the end of the morningstar into the stone next the elf’s head.
+“ANSWER HIM!”
+Calu’ shouted at the drug dealer, as he hammered the end of the morningstar into the stone next the elf’s head.

 “Maison Wrona” he gasped, as blood filled his mouth, before he laid still.